EPYC 4364P vs Xeon Gold 6326

 So, is EPYC 4364P better than Xeon Gold 6326?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, EPYC 4364P is ahead with a 30.9% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon Gold 6326 pulls ahead with 16.7% better Cinebench R23 multi-core.
 EPYC 4364P also has the bigger cache pool with 33.3% larger total L3 cache (32 MB vs 24 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Gold 6326 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Gold 6326 is the stronger fit.
 You are getting 16.7% better Cinebench R23 multi-core, backed by 16 cores and 32 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 4364P is the smarter buy today.
-EPYC 4364P is at an unclear MSRP at $399 MSRP versus unclear MSRP, and it gives you a 30.9% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon Gold 6326 is still stronger for heavier multi-core work with 16.7% better Cinebench R23 multi-core.
-It is also 100.0% better value on MSRP (85.8 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+EPYC 4364P is the better buy right now.
+EPYC 4364P comes in at an unclear MSRP at $399 MSRP versus unclear MSRP, and it still gives you a 30.9% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon Gold 6326 is still stronger for heavier multi-core work with 16.7% better Cinebench R23 multi-core.
+It is also 100.0% better value on MSRP (85.8 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?